paulMuema/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-8-true_knowledge - prints result of addition of 128 with value stored in the environmental variable TRUEKNOWLEDGE 9-divide_and_rule - prints result of POWER divided by DIVIDE 10-love_exponent_breath - displays result of BREATH to the power LOVE
+8-true_knowledge - prints result of addition of 128 with value stored in the environmental variable TRUEKNOWLEDGE 9-divide_and_rule - prints result of POWER divided by DIVIDE 10-love_exponent_breath - displays result of BREATH to the power LOVE 11-binary_to_decimal - converts a number from base 2 to base 10